NewcastleRSE/Standard-Project/README.md

 ### Local

-Deploying to a production style setup but on the local system.
+Deploying to a production-style setup but on the local system.
 Examples of this would include `venv`, `anaconda`, `Docker` or `minikube`.

 ### Production